Start Here

 Duke came in through iRacing endurance leagues on a Logitech G27 bolted to a flexing office desk, and spent two seasons blaming his consistency on the software.
 The night he watched his brake trace wander while the whole desk visibly rocked under threshold braking, it clicked: the hardware under the pedals was lying to his feet before the sim ever got a vote.
 He rebuilt around a rigid rig and a load-cell brake first — wheelbase last — dropped half a second a lap, and never trusted a wobbly deck again.

-Why trust Duke: Duke will tell you to spend less on the wheelbase and more on the frame and brake — advice that costs him nothing and saves you a wallet-eating second upgrade.
+Duke's editorial lens: Duke will tell you to spend less on the wheelbase and more on the frame and brake — advice that costs him nothing and saves you a wallet-eating second upgrade.

-// What Duke actually knows
+// What Duke is built to investigate

 Duke has bought, mounted, and torn down enough rigs across every major ecosystem to diagnose flex by where a brake trace wanders, and he can read an in-sim FFB telemetry bar and tell you exactly where your gain is lying to you.
 His advice is grounded in force staging, load paths, and cross-ecosystem compatibility — the stuff that survives after the launch-hype reviews go quiet.